-‘The Walking Dead’s’ Tom Payne To Replace Finn Jones In Fox’s ‘Prodigal Son’
+‘The Walking Dead’s Tom Payne To Replace Finn Jones In Fox’s ‘Prodigal Son’

 Prodigal Son is being developed by Chris Fedak, Sam Sklaver, Berlanti Productions, and Warner Bros TV.
 The screenplay is also being written by Chris Fedak and Sam Sklaver.
 The new series will be directed by Lee Toland Krieger.

 As yet, there is no release date for Prodigal Son.
-However, as Cinema Blend points out, if the pilot episode is successful, the series could be quickly greenlit by Fox and viewers could be watching it as early as in the next fall or midseason TV schedule.
+However, as Cinema Blend points out, if the pilot episode is successful, the series could be quickly greenlit by Fox and viewers could be watching it as early as next fall or midseason TV schedule.